dilshankarunarathne/docker-notes/README.md

 * Click on **Start** button to start a lab.
 * Click on **New Instance** button to start a new VM.

 We will get a blank machine, with a Linux OS and Docker.
+It doesn't even have Node

 <pre><code>
 outputs of